-Baptist Church

 Collins Street

-11. Jesus speaks to Mary and the beloved disciple John 19:25-27

-Leader: We adore you, O Christ, and we praise you

-All: Because by your holy cross you have redeemed the world

-Scripture: And that is what the soldiers did.

-Meanwhile, standing near the cross of Jesus were his mother, and his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
+11. Jesus speaks to Mary and the beloved disciple John 19:25-27 his mother's sister, Mary the wife of Clopas, and Mary Magdalene.
 When Jesus saw his mother and the disciple whom he loved standing beside her, he said to his mother, 'Woman, here is your son.'
 Then he said to the disciple, 'Here is your mother.'
-And from that hour the

-disciple took her into his own home.
+And from that hour the disciple took her into his own home.

-Reflection: The mother stands and watches.

-At his birth

-he passed into life

-through her water and her blood.